53v3n3d4/Zukan-Icon-Theme/docs/plugin.md

 It deletes an icon from a list of customized icons, in `created_custom_icon` setting.

+### Remove Prefer Icon

+It remove a prefered icon in `prefer_icon` setting.

 ### Reset File Extension

 It remove an icon file extension from a list of scopes,  in `change_icon_file_extension` setting.

+### Select Prefer Icon

+It can select a dark or light icon for a theme,  in `prefer_icon` setting.

+> Not all icons have a dark and light icon.

+> This option overrides 'change_icon'.
+The 'prefer_icon' run after 'change_icon'.

+> Limitation: currently plugin do not read zukan preferences when theme changes.
+> E.g. a Dark theme with light will need to activate with changes to re apply.
+One can be change to dark and comeback to light.
+Or use `Remove Prefer Icon` and add it again.

 ## Commands